bmurrtech/IT_research/google_IT_cybersecurity.md

 -  A host-based firewall plays a big part in reducing what's accessible to an outside attacker.
 It provides flexibility while only permitting connections to selective services on a given host from specific networks or IP ranges.

 ![bastion_hots](https://i.imgur.com/jQULZaD.png)
--  These are called __bastion hosts or networks__, and are specifically hardened and minimized to reduce what's permitted to run on them. __Bastion hosts__ are usually _xposed to the Internet_, so you should pay special attention to hardening and locking them down to reduce the chances of compromise.
+-  These are called __bastion hosts or networks__, and are specifically hardened and minimized to reduce what's permitted to run on them. __Bastion hosts__ are usually _exposed to the Internet_, so you should pay special attention to hardening and locking them down to reduce the chances of compromise.
-  - they can also be used as a gateway or access portal into more sensitive services like core authentication servers or domain controllers.
+   - They can also be used as a gateway or access portal into more sensitive services like core authentication servers or domain controllers.
    - Applications that are allowed to be installed and run on these hosts, would also be restricted to those that are strictly necessary since these machines have one specific purpose.
-  - Part of the host-based firewall rules will likely also provide ackles that allow access from the VPN subnet.
+- Part of the __host-based firewall__ rules will likely also provide ackles that allow access from the VPN subnet.
 It's good practice to keep the network that VPN clients connect into separate using both subnetting and VLANs.
 -  It's good practice to _keep the network that VPN clients connect into separate using both subnetting and VLANs_.
 This gives you more flexibility to enforce security on these VPN clients.
 It also lets you build additional layers of defenses.

 ![VPN_tunnel_bastion](https://i.imgur.com/zQUHNcI.png)